 “I did, didn’t I?
 But you have to confess how satisfying it was to see the life vanishing from his eyes.”
 My wolf said, showing me the memories from last night.

-A shudder went through my body remembering the last night’s incident.
+A shiver traveled through my body recalling the last night’s event.
 I was furious at the rogue and for some reason, I couldn’t hold my wolf back from slaughtering him.

 “If you don’t remember we are both one,” my wolf reminded me with a grin.